For our current story please see Our Vision.

 Thirdly, to acknowledge our desire to change to be more like Jesus in character and lifestyle (Eph 4:13).

-Lastly, to recognise our mission to share the great love of Jesus with both our immediate community and with people in the world at large (Matt 28:19).
+Lastly, to recognise our mission to share the great love and good news about Jesus with both our immediate community and with people in the world at large (Matt 28:19).

 Growth, however, is often difficult because it requires change.
 We are committed to continued growth, both in size and in character.